1970s Clamp Gooseneck Spotlight

 Designer: To be appraised.

-These lamps were also sold by Vrieland Design from The Netherlands.
+These clamp lamps were sold by Massive, Vrieland Design and Herda from The Netherlands.
+Probably also some other companies.

-The company was active in the 1970s and 1980s, to see on the lamps they sold and the labels.
+The company was active from the late 1970s until the 1990s, to see on the lamps they sold and the labels.
 Labels from the 1990s have the CE logo on their labels when it became mandatory in the European Union.
 Not to be confused with the Chinese label CE, what stands for China Export and is almost identical.